 Cats are also fond of digging their litter.
-Thus, when a kitten dies, the mother cat may decide to bury him/her in the ground to keep it safe.
+Thus, when a kitten dies, the mother cat may decide to bury her kitten in the ground to keep it safe.

-If any predator sees the kitten, it may easily want to eat it.
+If any predator sees the kitten, it may quickly want to eat it.

-However, the mother cat assumes that if she buries the kitten, he/she will be more protected.
+However, the mother cat assumes they will be more protected if she buries the kitten.

-They also feel distressed with the death, thus wouldn’t want any human or animal near the kitten.
+They also feel distressed by the death of their kitten and thus wouldn’t want any human or animal near it.

-Thus, you need to give the cat enough time to grieve.
-If the cat notices any threat, they may decide to carry the kitten by the mouth and go bury in a safer place.
+Thus, it would help if you will give your cat enough time to grieve.
+If the cat notices any threat, it may decide to carry the kitten by its mouth and bury it in a safer place.